 Some cat scratches have an itch that just makes you want to go out of your mind.
 Instead of hurting or stinging, the itch is a result of your body’s defenses, a mixture of histamine and other inflammatory substances trying to jump start the wound-healing process.
 An old home remedy to help with the itch is baking soda, or sodium bicarbonate.
 Typically used to remove the sting from mosquito bites, this stuff can also take the sting out of very mild cat scratches.

-Do you have any tried-and-true home remedies for dealing with cat scratches?
-We'd love to hear about them in the comments below!
+Do you have any tried-and-true home remedies for dealing with a cat scratch?
+We’d love to hear about them in the comments below!

 About Caitlin Seida: Owned by three cats and two dogs, she never met an animal she didn’t like.
 A Jill-of-All-Trades, she splits her workday as a writer, humane society advocate and on-call vet tech.
 What little free time she has goes into pinup modeling, advocating for self-acceptance, knitting and trying to maintain her haunted house (really!).